 - tools for merging data from multiple components for use by another component.

 - a programming model similar to that of the Message Passing Interface.

-Supported platforms include IBM (Power and BG/P), Cray XT*, Linux clusters (with Absoft, GNU, Lahey, NAG, PGI, PathScale, or Intel compilers and MPICH, OpenMPI, VMI and/or ChaMPIon/Pro MPI libraries), NEC.
+Supported platforms include IBM (Power and BG), Cray XT*, Linux clusters (with Absoft, GNU, Lahey, NAG, PGI, PathScale, or Intel compilers and MPICH, OpenMPI, VMI and/or ChaMPIon/Pro MPI libraries), NEC.

 Optional Additional Downloads:

-To install these options, first download and untar one of the packages above.
+To install these options, first get the source code from one of the above links.

 Then place these files in the "MCT" directory and untar.

 Big Endian data file for examples [.tar.gz] 3.8MB